-Many of Latin America's top chefs have trained in Europe or the United States and then brought those skills home to start restaurants.
+Many of Latin America's top chefs have trained in Europe or the United States and brought those skills back home to start their own restaurants.

 My Best Meals